mahabubulhasan/acl/README.md

     Route::get('/home', 'HomeController@index');
 });
 ```
-IMPORTANT: `resource.maker` must have to be placed before `auth.acl`.
+*IMPORTANT*: `resource.maker` must have to be placed before `auth.acl`.
 In production you can remove `resource.maker` once you have all the resource generated.

 ### helpers